 Your Skin Reacts to Fragrances

-While you may be tempted to use all those amazing fragrances, they are one of the most common triggers for sensitive skin.
-It’s best to avoid using products that are scented with synthetic fragrances.
+While you may be tempted to use all those fragrances, they are one of the most common triggers for sensitive skin.
+It's best to avoid using products that are scented with synthetic fragrances.
 Instead, opt for fragrance-free and gentle beauty products.
 Synthetic fragrances can oftentimes irritate sensitive skin.

 What Causes Sensitive Skin?

-Inflammation or dermatitis can also be caused due to any specific skin allergies.
-Your skin may be allergic to various elements including sun, dust, pollens, etc. When exposed, it can cause redness and itching.
+Inflammation or allergic contact dermatitis can also be caused due to any specific skin allergies.
+Your skin may be allergic to various elements, including sun, dust, pollens, etc. When exposed, it can develop a rash, or cause redness and itching.
 Having an allergic reaction to a skin product can eventually cause sensitive skin.

-It is a skin condition that causes redness, flushing and swelling in the face and neck.
+It is a skin condition that causes redness, flushing, and swelling in the face and neck.
 Generally, people with a family history or fair skin are more at risk.
 People with rosacea have skin that's easily irritated by fragrances or specific ingredients.
 For example, you might experience a rosacea flare-up after using a new laundry detergent.

 Dry winds are a common reason for dry skin.
 Excessive dry skin may cause irritation and itching and can even put you at risk of developing other skin conditions.

-If you’re experiencing persistent or worsening symptoms, don’t ignore them and immediately see your dermatologist or healthcare provider.
-They’ll be able to examine and find the root cause as you never know, there may be an underlying condition or allergy that is causing the issue.
-Get the required treatment to revive your skin’s health.
+If you're experiencing persistent or worsening symptoms, don't ignore them and immediately see your dermatologist or healthcare provider.
+They'll be able to examine and find the root cause, as you never know.
+There may be an underlying condition or allergy that is causing the issue.
+Get the necessary treatment to revive your skin's health.